nirantak/infra-automation/README.md

 #### Internet Monitoring

 Installs Prometheus and Grafana, along with a few Docker containers to monitor your Internet connection with Speedtest.net and HTTP tests so you can see uptime, ping stats, and speed-test results over time.
 Note: If you use the included Internet monitoring, it will download a decently-large amount of data through your Internet connection on a daily basis.
-If you have a metered connection, don't use it, or tune the `internet-monitoring` setup to not run the speedtests as often.
+If you have a metered connection, don't use it, or tune the `internet_monitoring` setup to not run the speedtests as often.

 **Grafana**: Visit the Pi's IP address with port 3030 (e.g. http://192.168.1.40:3030/), and log in with username `admin` and the password `monitoring_grafana_admin_password` you configured in your `config.yml`.